Kazakh–Nogai War (1515–1521)

-Kazakh-Nogai War — the armed conflict of the Kazakh Khanate and the Nogai Horde from 1515 to 1521.
-Which ended with the victory of the Kazakhs.
+The Kazakh–Nogai War was a military conflict between the Kazakh Khanate and the Nogai Horde from 1515 to 1521.

-Background

 By the 1510s, a balance of power had been restored in the region with opposing forces.
 The Kazakh Khanate now controlled all steppe lands north of the Syr Darya, including some cities like Sayram.
-However, the Kazakhs were unable to advance further into Central Asia.
-Additionally, by this time, the Kazakhs had also occupied the steppe territories of Moghulistan, notably the Jetisu region, where there were few Mongols left.
 On the other hand, the Uzbeks under the rule of the Shaybanids dominated Central Asia but could not control the situation in the steppes.